Explore-AI/classification-predict-streamlit-template/README.md

 > It’s a simple and powerful app model that lets you build rich UIs incredibly quickly.

 Streamlit takes away much of the background work needed in order to get a platform which can deploy your models to clients and end users.
-Meaning you get to focus on the important stuff (related to the data), and can largely ignore the rest.
+Meaning that you get to focus on the important stuff (related to the data), and can largely ignore the rest.
 This will allow you to become a lot more productive.

 ##### Description of files